 If you pay peanuts, you get monkeys.
 An English proverb

-Read the post to learn about the differences in meaning and to practice using the verbs pay (for something), pay off and pay out.
+Read the article to learn about the differences in meaning and to practice using the verbs pay (for something), pay off and pay out.

 Basically, we use the verb pay like this:

-You can also PAY SOMETHING: 1) Can I pay the utility bill, please?
+You can also pay something (collocating nouns are underlined): 1) Can I pay the utility bill, please?
 2) How can I pay my monthly rent?
 3) You must pay taxes.
 4) Can I pay this invoice later?

 Remember that you pay for something when you give money to someone in order to receive an item.
 You pay something like goods or services you have already received.